-Any sole proprietorship (Einzelunternehmen), partnership (Personengesellschaft) or legal entity (juristische Person) that is domiciled in Switzerland and has been established before 1 March 2020, including Swiss domiciled entities that are part of an international group of companies, may file an application for a COVID-19 Bridge Facility with a participating bank, starting from Thursday, 26 March 2020, if it is significantly affected by the COVID-19 pandemic.
+Any sole proprietorship (Einzelunternehmen), partnership (Personengesellschaft) or legal entity (juristische Person) that is domiciled in Switzerland and has been established before 1 March 2020, including Swiss domiciled entities that are part of an international group of companies, could file an application for a COVID-19 Bridge Facility with a participating bank, starting from 26 March until 31 July 2020, if it was significantly affected by the COVID-19 pandemic.

-Entities with a turnover exceeding CHF 500 million are not eligible to apply.
+Entities with a turnover exceeding CHF 500 million were not eligible to apply.